AyushDumasia/InstantAppBuilder/README.md

 ## Conclusion

-EasyBackendSetup offers a convenient and efficient way to initialize frontend and backend projects in Node.js.
+ez-app-builder offers a convenient and efficient way to initialize frontend and backend projects in Node.js.
 By automating the setup process and providing customization options, it allows developers to focus on building their applications without getting bogged down by setup complexities.